 I work on various questions at the intersection of economics and philosophy, currently focussing on ethics and organizations and ethics in finance.
 Methodologically, I sit between many chairs and I have come to like the variety.
 I think of my work as critical, empirically informed social philosophy.

-Louis Larue is an invited lecturer at UCLouvain and Université St-Louis, both in Belgium.
-His research centres on issues of justice in finance and money, and on several topics in philosophy of economics.
+Louis Larue is a post-doctoral researcher in financial ethics at the University of Gothenburg (Sweden), and an invited lecturer at UCLouvain and Université St-Louis (Belgium).
+His research focuses on issues of justice in finance and money, and on several topics in the philosophy of economics.

 I am a Postdoctoral Fellow at the McCoy Family Center for Ethics in Society at Stanford University.
 I specialize in political philosophy, ethical theory, and applied ethics.
 Amongst other venues, my work has been published in the Australasian Journal of Philosophy and The Monist.